Anne Pramaggiore: Career

 While still living in Ohio, Pramaggiore completed the management training program at Elder Beerman Department Store.
 She went on to become an assistant department manager at the store and then became a buyer for Snyder's Department Store in Louisville, Kentucky.

 After attending law school, Pramaggiore took a position as a clerk in the U.S. District Court for the Northern District of Illinois under Judge Charles P. Kocoras.
 She considered Judge Kocoras a 'significant mentor.'
 She clerked from 1989 to 1990.
 She next became an associate and eventually a partner at the law firm of McDermott Will & Emery, remaining there until 1998.

 Commonwealth Edison

 Pramaggiore joined Commonwealth Edison (ComEd) as an attorney focused on deregulation and was named senior vice president at the utility in 2006.
 She was promoted to president and CEO of the utility in February 2012.
 She was the first female to hold the post of president and CEO at the electric utility.
 Known as ComEd, the company delivers electricity to more than four million customers in Chicago and Northern Illinois.

 At ComEd, Pramaggiore set the legislative framework for the company's smart grid build out, which has become a national model.
-Under her leadership, ComEd "worked closely with the community solar industry" to implement a 2016 law called the Future Energy Jobs Act which created incentives for using more energy from solar and other renewable sources.
+The legislation allowed ComEd to build the nation’s first neighborhood “microgrid,” that can monitor energy flow and quickly alert the company about outages.Under her leadership, ComEd "worked closely with the community solar industry" to implement a 2016 law called the Future Energy Jobs Act which created incentives for using more energy from solar and other renewable sources.